-In other words, it means that favours and gifts are not always self-less (anyone remember that episode of FRIENDS?).
+In other words, it means that favors and gifts are not always self-less (anyone remember that episode of FRIENDS?).
 In fact, we often feel obligated or indebted after having received one - even if we did not ask for it.
-We want to return the favour.
+We want to return the favor.

 Free stickers tab into this.
 When we receive a free goody, we are more likely to purchase a product, recommend a brand or leave a good review.

 But it’s not just about giveaways.
 You can mix up your visuals quickly and easily by using stickers to add an extra dimension to your latest advertising campaign.
 Using stickers in and around your business can go a long way to giving your brand the extra presence required to win over hearts and minds.

 Take a look at our range of custom stickers now, and get your brand in front of a wider audience.